-The 20th century finished on a high for Nottingham Hockey Club; after being so close to the national league play-offs for a number of seasons, the Midland's Championship was finally won in 1999/2000 under captain Guy Gisbourne and manager Jan Ahmed.
-Victory in the play-offs gave many Nottingham players their first taste of National League hockey in Division 2 in the 2001 / 2, and one they took to rather well finishing fourth in their first season.
+The 20th century finished on a high for Nottingham Hockey Club; after being so close to the national league playoffs for a number of seasons, the Midland's Championship was finally won in 1999/2000 under captain Guy Gisbourne and manager Jan Ahmed.
+Victory in the play-offs gave many Nottingham players their first taste of National League hockey in Division 2 in 2001 / 2, and once they took to rather well finishing fourth in their first season.

 In 2001 our ladies side Sherwood Ladies left the club to merge with Beeston’s Crimson Ramblers to form a National League side playing out of Highfields – Highfield Ladies – now known as Beeston Ladies.

 The vast areas of unused grass pitches prompted Goosedale Sports Club (Goosedale is owned 50/50 with Notts & Arnold Amateur Cricket Club) to invite junior footballers to make use of the grounds in winter 2003.
 Senior football would cause too much wear on cricket outfield, hence a juniors-only policy.